gamemanual0/gm0/source/docs/software/using-android-studio.rst

 Installing Git
 ^^^^^^^^^^^^^^

 Before proceeding with this guide, you must install git on your system.
-Instructions can be found on the Git website `here <https://git-scm.com/book/en/v2/Getting-Started-Installing-Git>`_
+Instructions can be found on the `Git website <https://git-scm.com/book/en/v2/Getting-Started-Installing-Git>`_

 Uploading your repository to GitHub
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^